The relentless demand for more data has seen a spike both in the size and number of hyperscale data centers.

 The Synergy Research Group has released research that paints an interesting picture.
-Not only did the number of large data centre operated by hyperscale providers rise 11 percent to reach 430 in 2018, but there is still more than 130 on the way.
+Not only did the number of large data center operated by hyperscale providers rise 11 percent to reach 430 in 2018, but there is still more than 130 on the way.

 China, Japan, the United Kingdom, Australia, and Germany are the next most popular locations, in aggregate accounting for 30 percent of the total.
-Over the year new hyperscale data centres were launched in 17 different countries, with the United States and Hong Kong claiming the largest number of additions.
+Over the year new hyperscale data centers were launched in 17 different countries, with the United States and Hong Kong claiming the largest number of additions.

-“Hyperscale growth goes on unabated, with company revenues growing by an average 24% per year and their capital expenditure growing by over 40 percent - much of which is going into building and equipping data centres,” says Synergy Research Group chief analyst and research director John Dinsdale.
+“Hyperscale growth goes on unabated, with company revenues growing by an average 24% per year and their capital expenditure growing by over 40 percent - much of which is going into building and equipping data centers,” says Synergy Research Group chief analyst and research director John Dinsdale.

 “In addition to the 430 current hyperscale data centers we have visibility of a further 132 that are at various stages of planning or building.
 There is no end in sight to the data center building boom.

 The lion's share of the new data center launches were attributed to Amazon and Google, with the two hyperscale operators claiming more than half of the total.
 Each of the 20 companies involved in the study have on average 22 separate data center sites.